Question: How do we deal with pressure

 When your hearts beating and your heads pounding, how do we control the stress that we create for ourselves.
 Is it in a therapy or a pill that helps us carry on.

-Body Sculpting, Acupuncture, Feng Shui, Aerobics, Alexander Technique, Sound Massage, Coaching, Wing Tsun, Body Balance, Light Therapy, Body Conditioning, Aromatherapy, Breathing Techniques, Psychotherapy, Lymphatic Drainage Massage, Tai Chi, Therapeutic Massage, Nutritional Advice & Treatments, Osteopathy, Swedish Massage, Ayurvedic Massages, Body Pump, Pilates, Boxing, Bowen Technique, Martial Arts, Boxercise, Tui Na Massage, Physiotherapy, Reiki, Chiropractic, Meditation, Cardio Training, Chakra Massage, Body Attack, Life Coaching, Emotional Therapy, Kung Fu, Naprapathy
+Body Sculpting, Acupuncture, Feng Shui, Aerobics, Alexander Technique, Sound Massage, Coaching, Wing Tsun, Body Balance, Light Therapy, Body Conditioning, Aromatherapy, Breathing Techniques, Psychotherapy, Lymphatic Drainage Massage, Tai Chi, Therapeutic Massage, Nutritional Advice & Treatments, Osteopathy, Swedish Massage, Ayurvedic Massage, Body Pump, Pilates, Boxing, Bowen Technique, Martial Arts, Boxercise, Chinese Massage, Physiotherapy, Reiki, Chiropractic, Meditation, Cardio Training, Chakra Massage, Body Attack, Life Coaching, Emotional Therapy, Kung Fu, Naprapathy

 Thanks for answering - your answer appears below